Bustle: Late bustle (1881–1889)

 The bustle reappeared in late 1881, and was exaggerated to become a major fashion feature in the mid and late 1880s, in 1885 reaching preposterous proportions to modern eyes, as used in the play Arms and the Man by George Bernard Shaw.
 The fashion for large bustles ended in 1889.

 1889–1913

-The bustle then survived into the 1890s and early 20th century, as a skirt support was still needed and the stylish shape dictated a curve in the back of the skirt to balance the curve of the bust in front.
+The bustle then survived into the 1890s and early 20th century, as a skirt support was still needed and the curve the bustle provided on the back of the body emphasized the hips.
 The bustle had completely disappeared by 1905, as the long corset of the early 20th century was now successful in shaping the body to protrude behind.
+The bustle was also abandoned by some women for more practical dress to be able to use the newly invented bicycle.

 Contemporary fashion

 Bustles and bustle gowns are rarely worn in contemporary society.
-Notable exceptions occur in the realm of haute couture, bridal fashion, steampunk fashion and Lolita fashion.
-Bustles are employed as part of period costuming in film and theatre: an example would be the 1992 film Bram Stoker's Dracula, for which costume designer Eiko Ishioka won an Academy Award.
+Notable exceptions survive in the realms of haute couture and bridal fashion, in addition to dedicated Neo-Victorian aesthetic circles including the steampunk, Gothic, and Lolita subcultures.
+Bustles are also employed as part of period costuming in film and theatre: an example would be the 1992 film Bram Stoker's Dracula, for which costume designer Eiko Ishioka won an Academy Award.
 The film features several extravagant bustle gowns created for female leads Winona Ryder and Sadie Frost.